scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    f(\vec{x}) = \sum_{l=1}^{\infty}\sum_{m=-l}^{l} \hat{f}_{lm}Y_{lm}(\theta,\psi)

 that is, we want to derive its representation in the feature space.
-The steps in deriving this representation, are to first expand the inner product kernel in terms of the Legendre polynomials [Scholkopf]_,
+The steps in deriving this representation are to first expand the inner product kernel in terms of the Legendre polynomials [Scholkopf]_,

 .. raw:: latex